-With the NDIS rollout continuing across Sydney in 2017, supporting families to access the scheme and adequately prepare for the planning process has been a key focus.
-On average each family requires 20-30 hours in preparation of supporting documentation from therapists, as well as several meetings.
-This support has enabled the majority of our families to access the NDIS and then make meaningful decisions about the appropriate supports for their child and family.
+All families at Giant Steps are now accessing the NDIS, and with the funding allocated to them can make meaningful decisions about the appropriate supports for their child and family.
 Many families now have access to funds and opportunities for their child that had been impossible in the past, making a real contribution to the ongoing development and wellbeing of our students and the stability of the family unit.